laurenchen0631/English-Learning/GRE/Arithmetic/Tips.md

 	- Use the counting if the problem involves selection of several elements from a set, with certain restrictions.
 	- Consider using the Complement Rule when applying algebraic rules or counting techniques.

-## Problem Solving Strategy
-- Backsolving: assuming one of the numerical answers from five options is the correct answer; from this, we work backwards, and see if it make sense in the problem.
-If the answer doesn't work, we pick another answer and try again.
-	- Improvement: choose the middle answer and see the difference is greater or lesser.
-- Always check whether the question define the variable to be integers or not.
-- If the question ask the question like x + y rather than x = ? or y = ?, there must be a shorter way to get the answer without resolving x and y.
-- If one expression is repeated or compound fraction, we can choose a single variable for the expression.
-	- (x^2+1)^2 - 15(x^2+1) + 50 = 0 --> u = x^2+2, u^2 - 15u + 50 = 0
-	- 3 / (1-8/(7+k)) = 15
-- Assign Variable
-	- Pick a variable that you can know what the symbol represents.
-	- Assign a variable for the smallest value or for the target value for which the question ask.

 ## Expression
 - **is** or **are** correspond to the **equal sign**
 	- A is 50 more than B: A = B + 50